 The executives backing the research are money, power, and status addicts triggering dopamine with expectations of market shares, profits, bonuses, status, money, and sex.
 The marketers and scientists selling their talents to the miscreants do what they do to feed dopamine-induced cravings for food, sex, acceptance, approval, esteem, status, drugs, gambling, and money.
 The consumers being manipulated don’t care because, like junkies (who use heroin to trigger the same dopamine), they depend on suppliers/pushers to keep the brain chemicals flowing.

-Meanwhile, the executives, marketers, and researchers (who think they understand dopamine) don’t want to know they’re destroying consumers’ health because they’re dopamine puppets.
+Meanwhile, the executives, marketers, and researchers (who think they understand dopamine) don’t care about destroying consumers’ health or lives because they’re dopamine puppets.
 Like the consumers they manipulate, the manipulators aren’t interested in information that threatens approval, esteem, cash and dopamine flow.

 A classic no-brainer